 In spring 2023, the Bank of Japan, in cooperation with the country's three major banks and regional institutions, plans to begin the practical phase of testing the digital yen.

 According to Nikkei, the testing will last two years.
 It will include digital currency deposits and withdrawals, as well as testing support for the asset without the Internet.
 Depending on the results of the testing, a decision will be made in 2026 to switch to the digital yen.

 In addition to the development of the currency itself, the government also needs to form a series of laws governing its use.
+This information is from platform cryptodefix.
 The digital yen is supposed to be used in all cases where cash is used.